Heuristical and numerical considerations for the carbuncle phenomenon: Discussion of the test cases for the numerical investigation of the carbuncle

 While the main challenge for a high resolution scheme is to resolve the secondary slip line~\(s'\)~\cite{dmr,WC}, the main challenge for first and second order schemes is to correctly represent the leading Mach stem.
 For some lower order schemes, the lower end of the Mach stem moves too fast, leading to a kink in the stem~\cite{quirk}.
 The situation is comparable to that for the blunt body problem.
 According to the wall boundary conditions, the ramp can be interpreted as the symmetry-line of a free-stream flow.
 Since the Mach stem is not perfectly aligned to the grid lines of a Cartesian grid, the same mechanisms come into place as for the blunt body problem.
 Thus, we expect Riemann solvers which produce a carbuncle for the blunt body to behave similar in that case.
 If the flow is split at the symmetry-line by reinterpreting it again as a wall (or ramp), we have to expect the lower part of the Mach stem to be kinked as sketched out in Figure~\ref{fig:dmrsketch}.

 For the numerical tests in this paper, we follow the guidelines in~\cite{dmr}.
 That means the boundary conditions at the upper boundary model a slightly smeared shock, and the vertical size of the computational domain is doubled compared to~\cite{WC}.
 The only difference is that, instead of the vertical momentum, we choose the entropy for our plots.
-This is done with respect to our goal: investigating the carbuncle and not the resolution of the scheme.